 What are COVID-19 "Compensatory Services"?

-Since March, the NJ DOE has continued to direct IEP teams to assess students’ needs for “compensatory services” on a case-by-case basis.
-As a result, there is a growing debate in the education community about the differences between “compensatory education,” a well-established legal remedy awarded in IDEA litigation, and “COVID compensatory services,” the concept involving compensatory services a student may need/ be entitled to as determined by an IEP team.
+Since March 2020, the NJ DOE has continued to direct IEP teams to assess students’ needs for “compensatory services” on a case-by-case basis.
+As a result, there is a growing debate in the education community about the differences between “compensatory education,” a well-established legal remedy usually awarded in IDEA litigation, and “COVID compensatory services,” this concept used in recent guidance that a student may be entitled to as determined by an IEP team.
 This blog will examine compensatory education, COVID “compensatory services,” the existing federal and New Jersey guidance, and four practical tips for IEP teams to consider.

 What is “Compensatory Education” under the Individuals with Disabilities Education Act (IDEA)?

 Under the IDEA, students who are denied a “Free Appropriate Public Education,” (FAPE”) may be entitled to receive a remedy called “compensatory education.”
 Typically, compensatory education is awarded through one of the IDEA’s dispute resolution pathways – an administrative special education due process hearing, litigation or perhaps following a state complaint investigation.